Click here to access the NYU Law Housing Portal and apply for the 2023-2024 academic year

 - Cancellation Requests: Student cancellation information.

 - Confirmation of Assignment: The Office of Residential Life will confirm your assignment by sending you a Notification of Assignment via email to your NYU email account.
-We will begin to send out confirmations on Friday, March 8, 2019 and weekly thereafter.
-Applicants will be notified only if we are able to offer a 2019-20 academic year housing assignment.

 - License: All applicants must agree to the conditions of the Housing License.